Sharp Corporation: Products

-Core technologies and products include: LCD panels, solar panels, mobile phones, audio-visual entertainment equipment, video projectors, Multi-Function Printing Devices, microwave ovens, air conditioners, air purifiers, cash registers, CMOS and CCD sensors, and flash memory.
+Core technologies and products include LCD panels, solar panels, mobile phones, audio-visual entertainment equipment, video projectors, Multi-Function Printing Devices, microwave ovens, air conditioners, air coolers, air purifiers, cash registers, CMOS and CCD sensors, and flash memory.

 The first commercial camera phone was also made by Sharp for the Japanese market in November 2000.
 Recent products include the ViewCam, the Ultra-Lite notebook PC, the Zaurus personal digital assistant, Sidekick 3, and the AQUOS flat-screen television.

 Sharp manufactures consumer electronic products, including LCD televisions, sold under the Aquos brand, mobile phones, microwave ovens, Home cinema and audio systems, air purification systems, fax machines and calculators.

 For the business market, Sharp also produces projectors and monitors and a variety of photocopiers and Laser Printers, in addition to electronic cash registers and Point of sale technologies.

 For the private security industry, Sharp produces an Automated Unmanned Ground Vehicle (A-UGV) named INTELLOS, which utilizes a navigation surveillance platform also developed by Sharp.
 The system combines automation, mobility, and a variety of monitoring and detection capabilities to extend the impact of a traditional security force.

 Sharp Solar is a supplier of silicon photovoltaic (PV) solar cells, and offers a solar TV.
-In Q1 2010 the company made the highest revenues from production of solar PV systems.
+In Q1 2010, the company made the highest revenues from production of solar PV systems.